Peake Fellowship Mission

 Peake Pilot Program Fellow ’21

 “During Lampin’s years as an applied learning partner in the Fellows Service, we’ve been able to get new customers and serve our current customers in more cybersecure, sustainable, and profitable relationships.
-That began with the Fellows helping us to analyze which customers and suppliers are most strategic with the help of the Peake Fellowship’s Networked AI & Big Data-based training platform.”
+That began with the Fellows helping us to analyze which customers and suppliers are most strategic with the help of the Peake Fellowship’s AI & big data-based training platform.”

 President of Lampin Corp;